-Product Switching
+Product switching

 Allow users to seamlessly navigate between different products you offer.